Enegnei/JacobAppelbaumLeavesTor/JacobAppelbaumLeavesTor.md

 ![defaced building](https://pbs.twimg.com/media/Ckm-FkAWgAAJzEc.jpg)

+### <a name="djb"></a>Defense of due process by Daniel J. Bernstein

-Though he also did not directly mention Appelbaum by name or the allegations, [Daniel J. Bernstein](https://web.archive.org/web/20160607185552/https://twitter.com/hashbreaker), professor of mathematics and computer science at the [**Eindhoven University of Technology**](https://archive.is/7muWD#selection-18219.1-18219.26) where Appelbaum is currently studying, published [a blog post](https://archive.is/NPmvQ) warning of the consequences of skirting due process.
+Though he also did not directly mention Appelbaum by name or the allegations, noted cryptographer [Daniel J. Bernstein](https://web.archive.org/web/20160607185552/https://twitter.com/hashbreaker), professor of mathematics and computer science at the [**Eindhoven University of Technology**](https://archive.is/7muWD#selection-18219.1-18219.26), where Appelbaum is currently studying, published [a blog post](https://archive.is/NPmvQ) warning of the consequences of skirting due process.

 >  Is it really so hard to recognize both of these directions of error?
 If I prejudge and punish alleged culprits who have not had their day in court, then I will inevitably punish some innocent people: the unfortunate reality is that **many accusations of crimes are false**.
 If I prejudge and punish accusers who have not had their day in court, then I will inevitably punish some innocent people: the unfortunate reality is that **many accusations of crimes are true**.